AllStarLink/ASL3/README.md

 AllStarLink’s app_rpt version 3 (ASL3) is the next generation of repeater control software.
 This version of app_rpt has been redesigned to run on the latest operating systems and the current version of asterisk® 20.1.0.

-The update from asterisk version 1.4 to 20.1.0 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
+The update from Asterisk version 1.4 to 20 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
 This update required app_rpt to be heavily modified to run on the latest version of asterisk®.
-It brings with it the latest asterisk® applications, channels and extensions.
+It brings with it the latest Asterisk® applications, channel drivers and other functionality.

 As part of this update, app_rpt has been refactored to make the code base easier to maintain and enhance.
 This process has been going on for over one year and will continue.
-The app_rpt code base will meet all current asterisk® coding guidelines.
+The app_rpt code base will meet all current Asterisk® coding guidelines.

 **New Features and improvements**
 - DNS IP address resolution